The plan for corporate domination of Americans

 While the first priority should be at the college level, the trends mentioned above are increasingly evidenced in the high schools.
 Action programs, tailored to the high schools and similar to those mentioned, should be considered.
 The implementation thereof could become a major program for local chambers of commerce, although the control and direction — especially the quality control — should be retained by the National Chamber.

 Powell conveniently forgets that colleges have been advancing all corners of society for centuries.
 He does not seem to lament all the research that universities have done for the benefit of every industry on the planet.
-His willingness to take his attack on Democracy to secondary education pretty much sums up Powell and those that would embrace the memo.
+His willingness to take his attack on Democracy to secondary education pretty much sums up Powell and those who would embrace the memo.

 Attack the filthy masses